Loumiakas/practice_vm/README.md

 2. Open ***Git Bash*** application.
 3. Navigate to ***practice_vm*** directory.
 4. Pull remote changes from Github with `git pull`.
+5. Start the VM with `vagrant up`.
-5. Re-provision VM using `vagrant provision`.
+6. Re-provision VM using `vagrant provision`.
-6. Wait for the process to finish.
+7. Wait for the process to finish.
-7. You should now have an up-to-date VM.
+8. You should now have an up-to-date VM.